Shodo Daisuki Episode 19

 Shimauchi 05:51

-Any country’s brush is fine, but choose one with a responsive, sharp tip.
+Any brand is fine, but choose brushes with sharp, responsive tips.

-The seal surface is small, so you must write fine characters clearly.
+Since the seal surface is small, you must write fine characters precisely.

 Shimauchi 06:07

 Next is the inkstone.
-Normally, you would need two inkstones, since you use both ink and cinnabar.
+Normally you need two inkstones, one for black ink and one for red ink.

 Shimauchi 06:24

-But nowadays it’s convenient—we have compact “double-surface inkstones” like this.
+But nowadays, it’s convenient—there are compact 2-sided inkstones like this.

-Next is the seal paste (in-dei), which we learned about last time.
+Next is the seal paste (indei), which we studied last time.

 Shimauchi 06:43